jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 One key question is what other parties need to be involved in any discussions.
 Platform developers (mobile platforms, cloud systems, etc.) is one such group.
 Specific technology or business groups (such as email provider or certificate authority forums) are another.

 The workshop also discussed specific technology issues, for instance around IOT systems.
 One observation in those systems is that there is no single model for applications, they vary.
 There are a lot of different constraints in different systems and different control points.
-What is needed perhaps most today is user control and transparency (for instance, via MUD descriptions).
+What is needed perhaps most today is user control and transparency (for instance, via Manufacturer Usage Descriptions (MUDs, {{RFC8520}})).
 Another issue is management, particularly for devices that could be operational for decades.
 Given the diversity of IOT systems, it may also make more sense to build support systems for the broader solutions that specific solutions or specific protocols.

 There are also many security issues.
 While some of them are trivial (such as default passwords), one should also look forward and be prepared to have solutions for, say, trust management for long time scales, or be able to provide data minimization to cut down on potential for leakages.
 And the difficulty of establishing peer-to-peer security strengthens the need for a central point, which may also be harmful from a long-term privacy perspective.